 My work seeks to express the remnants of daily existence through visual artifact.
 It establishes a link between a landscape’s reality and that imagined by its observer.
 Visual reproduction of these specific moments infuses them with meaning by challenging the division between memory and immediate experience.
 I highlight overlooked moments for their ability to subconsciously construct our realities.
 In both my drawings and my sculptural works, production becomes meditative and deepens those memories.
 My works are divided into series to best represent the different facets of my practice: meaning making in daily spaces, meditations in space, and human experience.

 2014 Master of Arts, Art History and Museum Studies, University of Denver

 2007 Bachelor of Fine Arts, University of Denver

-Two-person exhibition with Kaitlyn Tucek (forthcoming), Alto Gallery, Denver, CO
+A Breath Before, two-person exhibition with Kaitlyn Tucek, Alto Gallery, Denver, CO

 (inhabit), guest curated by John Vogl, Helikon Gallery, Denver, CO